 There have been hundreds of accidents where people suffered debilitating physical injuries when a vehicle suddenly moved into reverse.
 Auto manufacturers are reluctant to accept responsibility for these injuries.
 Instead, they regularly blame the drivers for the accidents and deny their vehicles are defective.

-2016 Alert for Some Fiat Chrysler Vehicles with Known Gear Display Problems
+Earlier Alerts for Some Fiat Chrysler Vehicles with Known Gear Display Problems

 In April 2016, Fiat Chrysler announced that it is recalling over one million cars and SUVs worldwide out of concerns the gear selector makes it too easy for drivers to miss putting the vehicles in “Park” before exiting.
 Vehicles not left in Park have rolled away and caused at least 40 serious injuries.
 Affected vehicles include 2012-2014 Dodge Charger and Chrysler 300 sedans and 2014-2015 Jeep Grand Cherokee SUVs.

 If you or a family member have been injured in an accident you suspect may have involved a faulty or defectively designed transmission, we encourage you to contact an auto injury attorney at the national law firm of Lieff Cabraser using the form below.
 You are also welcome to call us toll-free at 1 800 541-7358 and ask to speak with attorney Fabrice Vincent.
 There is no charge for our review of your case, and all information provided will be held as strictly confidential.

 Some gear mechanisms are designed in ways that can make the current gear status ambiguous.
 This can lead to drivers exiting their vehicles in the belief the cars are in park, when in fact they are still in gear and can cause serious injuries and death as they roll into drivers and pedestrians.